-In order to facilitate access to these lands in a more sustainable way, an indicative access strategy has been developed which provides balanced access for all modes.
+In order to facilitate access to these lands in a more environmentally friendly way, an indicative access strategy has been developed which provides balanced access for all modes.

 The proposal includes a new road between the roundabout on Battery Road, and Abbeycartron Lane.
 This provides for access onto Battery road at two points reducing the overall volume of vehicles that utilise any one entrance point.
 High quality pedestrian and cycle infrastructure will also be provided along this route.
 Future indicative road proposals to serve the area east of the Camlin are also shown.

 New pedestrian/cycle routes are proposed along and across the Camlin River and between Abbeycartron Lane and the Mall which provide additional active travel access routes to the lands.
 Further permeability routes are proposed, with a central route through the site from Druid Glen to the Camlin River Ped/cycle route, and a second connection between Abbbeycartron and the Mall.

-Overall, this strategy will provide good permeability throughout the site for sustainable modes, while providing for appropriate access for vehicles.
-The development of the Abbeycartron lands will be subject to further analysis, including an assessment of its impacts on the strategic function of the N4.
+Overall, this strategy will seek to provide good permeability throughout the area for sustainable modes, while providing for appropriate access for vehicles.

+While individual elements of the lands, such as active travel and permeability proposals will be included in further sections of this report, in accordance with established development objectives for the area, the overall development of the Abbeycartron lands will be subject to further detailed traffic impact assessment beyond the scope of this LTP, including an assessment of its impacts on the strategic function of the N4.